 An online portfolio should be easy for us to access and view.
 A blog with good quality imagery, all on one page (not hidden in numerous pages/folders) is preferred so that we can simply scroll down and see all your work at once.
 The easier you make it for us to see your work the better it will be for all of us.

 Good, reliable and free hosting for your portfolio is readily available, take a look at blogger.com, tumblr.com, artstation.com, weebly.com, carbonmade.com.
 Keep the design of the portfolio simple as we are interested in your artwork more than your web-design skills.

 Traditional and hand drawn will need to be scanned and posted to your site.
 If you don’t have access to a scanner check your local library or school.
 In a pinch a digital camera will work, however the quality will likely not be as good due to lighting issues (like using a flash).
 Photographing artwork on an overcast day without a flash will give better results.

-By the end of February or early March (for early review) or May, applicants will be contacted by email and/or phone with the results of their application.
+By the end of February or early March (for early review) or end of April, applicants will be contacted by email and/or phone with the results of their application.

 If possible, applicants should attend one of our free open house sessions before they apply, in order to see the facilities, talk to students, observe their work and ask questions.